/ tool-comparisons / Resend vs Mailgun for Solo Developers

 The API is minimal and well-designed.
 Sending an email is a single POST request with a clear JSON payload.
 SDKs are available for Node.js, Python, Go, Ruby, PHP, and more.
 React Email integration means you can build email templates using React components and JSX, which is a massive improvement over traditional HTML email templating.

-Resend's free tier includes 3,000 emails per month and 100 emails per day.
-Paid plans start at $20/month for 50,000 emails.
+Resend's free tier includes 3,000 emails per month, 100 emails per day, and 30 days of log retention.
+Paid plans start at $20/month for 50,000 emails on Pro, with overage at $0.90 per 1,000.
 Domain verification is straightforward, and deliverability is strong out of the box.

 Mailgun Overview